davidemms/OrthoFinder/README.md

 Brief instructions are given below although users can refer to the installation notes provided with these packages for more detailed instructions.

-### Running OrthoFinder
-Once the required dependencies have been installed, try running OrthoFinder on the example data:

-- `OrthoFinder-1.0.6/orthofinder -f ExampleDataset`

-Assuming everything was successful OrthoFinder will end by printing the location of the results files, a short paragraph providing a statistical summary and the OrthoFinder citation.
-If you make use of OrthoFinder for any of your work then please cite it as this helps support future development.

-If you have problems with this standalone binary version of OrthoFinder you can use the python source code version, which has a name of the form, 'OrthoFinder-1.0.6_source.tar.gz' and is available from the github 'releases tab'.
-See Section 'Python Source Code Version'.

 ### Dependencies
 Each of the following packages provide their own detailed instructions for installation, here we give a concise guide.